-- Recognizing that there may be times when advance notice is not possible due to emergency conditions beyond the electric investor-owned utilities' control, the electric investor-owned utilities must, whenever possible, provide advance notification to all populations potentially affected by a de-energization event.
-This includes, but is not limited to, public safety partners, critical facilities and infrastructure, access and functional populations, and jurisdictions that are not at threat of a utility-caused wildfire but may lose power as a result of de-energization elsewhere on the system. - Consistent with the principles of the State Emergency Management System, whenever possible, priority notification should occur to the following entities, at a minimum:3 public safety partners, as defined herein, and adjacent local jurisdictions that may lose power as a result of de-energization.
+- Recognizing that there may be times when advance notice is not possible due to emergency conditions, the electric investor-owned utilities must, whenever possible, provide advance notification to all populations potentially affected by a de-energization event.
+This includes, but is not limited to, public safety partners, critical facilities, access and functional populations, and jurisdictions that are not at threat of a utility-caused wildfire but may lose power as a result of de-energization elsewhere on the system. - Consistent with the principles of the State Emergency Management System, whenever possible, priority notification should occur to the following entities, at a minimum:2 public safety partners, as defined herein, and adjacent local jurisdictions that may lose power as a result of de-energization.
 Notice to all other affected populations, including access and functional needs populations, may occur after the utility has given priority notice; however, access and functional needs populations may require additional notification streams.
-This guideline is not meant to be restrictive; utilities may provide priority notification to a broader subset of customers, e.g. certain critical facilities, to promote public safety.